30th Waffen Grenadier Division of the SS: Mutiny and desertion

+On 28 August 1944, Field Marshal Walter Model, the German supreme commander on the Western Front, sent a message to the SS Main Office telling them that division members were "deserting in battalions to the bands, killing German officers; completely unreliable."
+He recommended that the 30th division be disarmed and its members be sent to Germany as construction laborers.

 On 29 August 1944, the first and third battalions of the division's 4th Regiment deserted and crossed the border into Switzerland.

 On 2 September, two squadrons (companies) of the division's cavalry battalion (formerly Kosaken-Schuma-Abteilung 68 and redesignated the Waffen-Reiter-Abteilung der SS 30) were surrounded and destroyed in a surprise attack at Melin by the Ukrainians who had defected in the Confracourt woods.